Greg-test99/playwright-console-logs/README.md

 ### Set up

-install playwright
-npm install -D @playwright/test
+- npm install

 ### Executing program

-npx playwright test
+- npx playwright test

-Each test run will create a new file in the project directory as below image.png
+Each test run will create a new file in the project directory as below -

+PLAYWRIGHT-CONSOLE-LOGS/error-reports-yyyy-mm-dd/errors-{timestamp}.txt